PaperPrototype/Intro-Coding-and-Computers/3 - Shell + Compiling/Lecture/english.md

   -i                    prompt before every removal
   -I                    prompt once before removing more than three files, or

-... deleted extra output for brevity
+...
+I deleted the extra output to make this shorter to read

   -r, -R, --recursive   remove directories and their contents recursively -d, --dir             remove empty directories